JohnTitor/mach2/README.md

 version = "0.3"
 ```

-The following crate features are available:
+Available crate feature:

-* **deprecated** (disabled by default): exposes deprecated APIs that have been
+* **unstable** (disabled by default): Exposes newly changed APIs.
+Enabling this may
-  removed from the latest versions of the MacOS SDKs.
-The behavior of using
-  these APIs on MacOS versions that do not support them is undefined (hopefully
-  a linker error).
+  bring breaking changes (see the breaking change policy).

+### Breaking change policy

+We do the following steps when an item is changed/removed on latest toolchain:

+1. Deprecate an existing one
+2. Declare a new one under the `unstable` feature
+3. After a month or more since releasing a new version that contains that change,
+  remove/change an older one

+For instance, if const `FOO` value is changed from `3` to `4`,
+we expose the newer one, i.e. `4`, under `unstable` first.
+So the `unstable` users should notice the change on the first release since deprecating.
+After a month or more, all the users should notice it.

-# Platform support
+## Platform support

 The following table describes the current CI set-up: